-While it’s possible to create a manual backup of your WordPress site (we’ll cover this below), backup plug-ins are a faster and easier method to secure WordPress data.
+While it’s possible to create a manual backup of your WordPress site (we’ll cover this below), most WordPress backup plugins are a faster and easier method to secure WordPress data.
 It just takes a bit of research to find the right one and use it to the best advantage.
 Here are some general features to look for.

 Ease of Use

 The best backup utilities are built with the end user in mind and don’t assume you’re an IT expert.
 They make both backing up and restoring your WordPress files a simple task.

 Some plug-ins are designed primarily to work with smaller sites and will slow to a crawl when trying to handle a larger volume of data.
 Make sure the plug-in you choose can actually handle your site in a timely fashion.
 You don’t want the backup process to take up entire workdays.